Disability Policy and Reasonable Accommodation Request Form

 Evaluation of Requests

-All requests for services and accommodations will be evaluated by the Director of the Academic Success Program in accordance with Vermont Law School policies and the law.
+All requests for services and accommodations will be evaluated by the Vice Dean for Students in accordance with Vermont Law School policies and the law.
 The provision of accommodations in a previous educational setting does not guarantee that they will be approved here.
 Please be aware that in some cases Dean McCormack may need to request additional information or clarification from your health care professional.

 Students are urged to submit requests and any necessary supporting documentation as soon as possible because the review process can take up to 30 days.
-Please be aware that your request cannot be considered until all necessary documentation has been submitted (the ASP Administrator will contact you if any required documentation is missing).
+Please be aware that your request cannot be considered until all necessary documentation has been submitted (you will be contacted if any required documentation is missing).
 As a rule, accommodations based on requests made less than 14 days prior to the first day of examination period will not be implemented until the following term.
 Similarly, accommodations based on requests made less than 14 days prior to any midterm examination will not be implemented until after the midterm.

 Students requesting accommodations for a physical, psychiatric, or learning disability must provide current documentation verifying the disability and providing recommended accommodations.
 The documentation required varies depending on the nature of the disability.
 Pursuant to “Step 2” (above), you should download and read the Documentation Guidelines pertinent to your disability.
 If you have more than one type of disability (e.g. a physical disability and a learning disability), you should download more than one set of Documentation Guidelines.